Are you traveling to OCRWC in the UK?

 Keeping in touch

 Unless your provider allows the use of data abroad, you’ll be left racking up huge bills if you use your phone in the UK.
 To avoid this, when traveling to a country not covered by my plan I always hire a wifi hotspot.
 I particularly like the sky roam hotspot from TEP Wireless.

 You can either order this to your door before you leave or collect and drop off at Heathrow Terminals 2, 3, 4, & 5.
 A week’s hire in October including drop off is around £60, and the beauty is it can be used by more than one person at a time -so long as you’re all in range- so it’s great to share the cost between friends.
 Don’t forget to google coupon codes for hire as there are always some floating around.
 Whatever you choose to do, expect coverage on the day to be slow due to the amount of traffic.

 It could be cold in October, and those with smartphones know this drains your battery.
 Keeping an external battery in your kit bag is always a good idea, you can pick a good quality one up on amazon, my brand of choice is Anker.

-Prepare for the worst: it could be incredible weather, but it could just as likely be raining and chilly, so pack your Dryrobe and some good quality boots to stomp through all that mud.
+Prepare for the worst: Last year we saw incredibly unseasonal warm and dry weather. your biggest mistake would be to expect this again.
+Whilst it could happen, I wouldn’t rely on it!
+Pack your Dryrobe and some good quality boots to stomp through all that mud.
 Wellies, whilst not glamorous are useful, otherwise waterproof walking or military boots will never let you down.
 Pack your kit accordingly too, and call it on the day.
+Don’t forget to bring plenty of neoprene just in case.

 On site there will be a multitude of food options, so you needn’t worry about going hungry.
 If you want to eat out at night then on the weekend (Thursday-Sunday) I advise booking a table whichever town you’re in: they’ll be busy on a regular weekend, let alone a World Championship Race weekend.